graphile/crystal/examples/forum/tutorial.md

 );
 ```

-Now we have created a table with `id`, `first_name`, `last_name`, `about`, and `created_at` columns.
-We will add an `updated_at` column later in this tutorial.
+Now we have created a table with `id`, `first_name`, `last_name`, `about`, and `created_at` columns (we will add an `updated_at` column later).
 Let’s break down exactly what each line in this command does, we will only do this once.
-If you feel like you understand you can skip ahead.
+If you already understand, you can skip ahead.

 1. `create table forum_example.person`: This tells Postgres that we are creating a table in the `forum_example` schema named `person`.
-This table will represent all of our forum’s users. :+1:
+This table will represent all of our forum’s users.
 2. `id serial primary key`: This line establishes an auto-incrementing id field which is always guaranteed to be unique.
 The first person we create will have an id of 1, the second user will have an id of 2, and so on.
 The `primary key` bit is also very important.
 PostGraphQL will use the `primary key` of a table in many places to uniquely identify an object, including the globally unique id field.
-3. `first_name text not null check (char_length(first_name) < 80)`: We want all of our users to enter their first name and last name seperately, this column definition will create a column named `first_name`, of type `text`, that is required (`not null`), and that must be less than 80 characters long (`check (char_length(first_name) < 80)`).
-[Constraints](https://www.postgresql.org/docs/9.6/static/ddl-constraints.html) like the `check` used here are a very powerful feature in Postgres for data validation.
+3. `first_name text not null check (char_length(first_name) < 80)`: We want all of our users to enter their first name and last name seperately, so this column definition will create a column named `first_name`, of type `text`, that is required (`not null`), and that must be less than 80 characters long (`check (char_length(first_name) < 80)`).
+[Check constraints](https://www.postgresql.org/docs/9.6/static/ddl-constraints.html) are a very powerful feature in Postgres for data validation.
 4. `last_name text check (char_length(last_name) < 80)`: This is very similar to our column definition for `first_name`, except it is missing `not null`.
 This means that unlike the `first_name` column, `last_name` is not required.
 5. `about text`: We want users to be able to express themselves!
-So they get to write a mini forum post which will go on their profile page. 😉
+So they get to write a mini forum post which will go on their profile page.
 6. `created_at timestamp default now()`: This final column definition will provide us with some extra meta-information about their user.
-If not specified explicitly, the `created_at` timestamp will default to the time the row was created.
+If not specified explicitly, the `created_at` timestamp will default to the time the row was inserted.

 And that’s our person table!
-Pretty simple right 😉
+Pretty simple, right?

 The syntax and features of the Postgres [`CREATE TABLE`](https://www.postgresql.org/docs/current/static/sql-createtable.html) command are fairly easy to learn and understand.
 Creating tables is the easiest, but also the most fundamental part of your schema design.

 > **Note:** We prefer singular identifers like `forum_example.person` over `forum_example.people` because when you create a table, it is like you are creating a class in a statically typed language.
+Classes have singular names like “Person” while collections will often have plural names like “People.”
 Table as a class is a better analogy than table as a collection because Postgres itself will internally call tables “classes.”

-> **Note:** An alternative to the `serial` primary key we used above for our table is to use UUIDs.
+> **Note:** In case you don’t like serial id of our table above, an alternative to the `serial` primary key is UUIDs.
 To use UUIDs you would just need to add the popular UUID extension, `uuid-ossp`, in your database setup, and specify a default in your table creation.
 Like so:
 >
 > ```sql
 > create extension if not exists "uuid-ossp";